 A single failure can cause a number of problems.

-Let take a power outage as an example for a failure.
+Let take a power outage as an example of a failure.

 John cannot watch a football match